 We recommend designing asset allocations such as: one account with 100% of the largest holding of your asset allocation, another account with a balance of all the funds except the largest one, another one with the actual asset allocation you’d like targeting, etc. Then, use algebraic formulas to create a final portfolio which corrects the array of investment options to the overall asset allocation you desire.

-Those familiar with 529 plan legislation may wonder if the IRS limitation that you can only change investment choices twice per year create problems with this asset allocation design.
+Those familiar with 529 plan legislation may wonder if the IRS limitation that you can only change investment choices twice per year creates problems with this asset allocation design.
 Fortunately, the VA529 Program Description (PDF page 16) makes clear:

 IRS regulations only permit an Account Owner to make an investment option change twice per calendar year for all Virginia529 Accounts held for a specific Beneficiary.
 If an Account Owner owns multiple Invest529, CollegeAmerica and/or CollegeWealth Accounts for a specific Beneficiary, changes can be submitted for each Account only if they are submitted at the same time.
 Submitting more than two (2) changes for a specific Beneficiary on different dates will result in such changes being treated as Non-Qualified Withdrawals for tax purposes.
 See “Non-Qualified Withdrawals” for further information.
 If the Beneficiary is changed at any point during the year, the investment option may be changed at that time.